-At a young age of 18, no one would think a homecoming queen and senior class president would trade her life with something very extraordinary.
-Her name is Katie Davis, the girl who chose to follow the calling of God for her life more than diving into a world filled with what the world calls “greater opportunities” for her.
+At the young age of 18, no one would think a homecoming queen and senior class president would trade her life for something so extraordinary.
+Her name is Katie Davis, the girl who chose to follow God’s calling on her life more than following, what the world calls, “greater opportunities” for her.

-God wrote these new desires in her heart during December of her senior year when she went on a mission trip to Uganda.
+God wrote these desires on her heart during December of her senior year of high school when she went on a mission trip to Uganda.
 It was the moment where God opened her eyes and she responded through prayer and seeking God, asking His guidance for her next steps after graduation.

-That’s when she decided to forgo university and committed one year to teaching kindergarten in an orphanage in Uganda.
+That’s when she decided to forgo university and commit to one year to teaching kindergarten in an orphanage in Uganda.

-Faith led her to that decision because she wanted to obey God even though she doesn’t know what lies ahead of her.
+Faith led her to that decision because she wanted to obey God even though she didn’t know what was ahead of her.

 Eventually, in 2008, Katie made Uganda her permanent home and launched Amazima Ministries, named after the native Ugandan word for “truth.”
 The organization seeks to transform lives, restore relationships and radically change communities through the truth of Jesus Christ.

 5 years later, at the age of 23 years old, Katie became a mother to 13 young girls whom she adopted and raised as her own children.

 Katie tells TODAY that she learned what true love really means through taking care of her adopted children – the most valuable lesson she has ever learned in life.